 - Workload of the salesperson and the nature of the assignment or job

-- Sales potential and servicing requirements of territory – territories with limited potential can serve as a training ground for new sales reps
+- Sales potential and servicing requirements of the territory – territories with limited potential can serve as a training ground for new sales reps

 - Performance of a particular salesperson – this will determine if they get more or less challenging territories